mdaneshv/Finance-with-Python/README.md

-# Finance with Python by Mohammad Daneshvar
+# "Finance with Python" by Mohammad Daneshvar

 Python codes for optimization, linear algebra, finance, data analysis and data cleaning using pandas.